Use Kalshi promo code 'SBR' for bonus.

 Current Kalshi access note

 Most notably, Nevada has issued and then extended a temporary ban on the platform’s sports, elections, and entertainment markets, accusing it of offering services similar to sports betting without a proper gaming license.
-Similar action was taken in Michigan, Arizona, Tennessee, Illinois, Connecticut, and Massachusetts over the past several months.
+Similar action has taken place in several states, although Kalshi remains available in all other states, for now.*

 In response, the U.S. Department of Justice has been actively suing some of these states, arguing that federal law gives the CFTC exclusive authority to regulate these markets without needing a dedicated gambling license.